Who We Are

 Our Approach

-CPF aims to provide longer-term grants to women’s NGOs and CBOs spanning three to six years in order to allow the organisations sufficient time to work on issues that are most relevant to them, strengthen institutional capacity and to build meaningful engagement with community members, other CSO and government actors.
+CPF aims to provide longer-term grants to women’s NGOs and CBOs in the Philippines spanning three to six years in order to allow the organisations sufficient time to work on issues that are most relevant to them, strengthen institutional capacity and to build meaningful engagement with community members, other CSO and government actors.

 CPF's work is focused on catalysing Community-led Change.
 We do this through: